 You want confidence when behind the wheel of a vehicle.
 Your seatbelt is your first line of protection; the right insurance is next.
 While no one wants to think an accident will happen to them, insurance prepares you for the unexpected.
-The Texell Financial team is ready to work with you to help determine what coverage levels are right for you and provide the best possible rates.
+The Texell Insurance team is ready to work with you to help determine what coverage levels are right for you and provide the best possible rates.
 Buckle up, even though we take the bumps out of the insurance process.

-The Texell Financial Advantage:
+The Texell Insurance Advantage:

 - Individual attention: Local, trusted agents.

 - Independent: We are not limited to one insurance carrier.

 - The best rates: Because we can shop multiple insurance providers, we find you the very best rate, every time.

 - Shopping for you: Before your policy renews, we check to ensure you still have the best deal.